sdia-zz/ABento/README.md

 # Abento

-A/B testing app: in-memory, fast and light.
+A/B testing app: in-memory, fast and lightweight.